West Virginia Court Records

 Sealing and Expunging Criminal Records in West Virginia

-The expungement law of West Virginia is established under W. Va.
-Code § 61–11–26.
-Under this law, an individual may petition a West Virginia court to seal or expunge a non-violent felony or misdemeanor, provided that the offense is eligible for removal.
-When a court enters an expungement order, the adult or juvenile’s criminal record is no longer accessible to the public.
-Parties with expunged or sealed records may not disclose this information on job applications, excluding those related to criminal justice.
+West Virginia’s expungement law is established under W. Va.
+Code § 61 11–26.
+Under this law, an individual may petition a West Virginia court to seal or expunge a non-violent felony or misdemeanor, provided that the offense is eligible for sealing or expungement.
+When a court enters an expungement order, the adult's or juvenile’s criminal record is no longer accessible to the public.
+Parties with expunged or sealed records may not disclose this information on job applications, except those related to the criminal justice field.

 The Difference Between Sealing and Expunging Criminal Records

 As defined by W. Va.
 Code § 61–11–26p(7), the term “sealing” refers to the removal of criminal information from public inspection.
 In courts and law enforcement agencies, sealed records are kept in separate, secure files and may only be accessed by certain parties with good cause.
 Meanwhile, “expungement” refers to removing all public records and evidence that a person was charged or convicted of an offense.
-In West Virginia, an order of expungement seals a criminal record and removes it from public view, including law enforcement records, as if the conviction never happened.
+In West Virginia, an order of expungement seals a criminal record, removing it from public view, including law enforcement records, as if the conviction had never occurred.

 How to Seal a Criminal Record in West Virginia